Maintenance

 Your pen, whether a ball point, mechanical pencil, roller boll or fountain pen should receive good and proper care.

 The finish of the the pen is specific to the type of material.
 As a general rule use a soft cloth and water clean.
-Avoid cleaning fluid as it could damage the finish of the pen.
+Avoid cleaning fluids as it could damage the finish of the pen.

 For sterling silver trim, clean the silver with a silver polishing cloth.
 If you have to use silver cleaner, put some on the cloth and then rub the cloth on the pen.
 Don't put silver cleaner on the pen itself.
 It can get into small places and be difficult to get off.